tytso/xfstests-bld/README.md

 * SendMail: used to send the result report by SMTP mail server;

 Relevant git commands to implement the features:
-* git remote update, git fetch and git status to see whether a watched git repository is updated and should be fetched;
+* `git remote update`, `git fetch` and `git status` to see whether a watched git repository is updated and should be fetched;
-* git bisect to find the commit that introduced a bug via binary search.
+* `git bisect` to find the commit that introduced a bug via binary search.

 As we are building on the existing gce-xfxtests project, we will continue using the exisiting techonology stack notably the GCE due to its many benefits.